After viral act of forgiveness, a black minister reflects on justice, mercy and an imperfect system

 To McLarty, that anecdote helps illustrate Jean’s character, his love for family and his devotion to praise and worship.

-So after the guilty verdict in Guyger’s trial, McLarty invited the crowd at Harding’s annual Bible lectureship to sing “Master the Tempest is Raging.”
+So after the guilty verdict in Guyger’s trial, McLarty invited worshipers at Harding’s annual Bible lectureship to sing “Master the Tempest is Raging.”

-“I thought maybe tonight,” he said, “it’s the perfect way for this gathering of people to remember Botham Jean and to pray for all those who were involved in this incredible tragedy.”
+“I thought maybe tonight,” he told the crowd, “it’s the perfect way for this gathering of people to remember Botham Jean and to pray for all those who were involved in this incredible tragedy.”

 Subscribe today to receive more inspiring articles like this one delivered straight to your inbox twice a month.